 On January 15 2009, six minutes after takeoff, US Airways Flight 1549 was ditched into the Hudson River, partly a result of the heroic efforts of Captain Chesley B. Sullenberger.
 The aircraft had sustained perilous engine damage due to a bird strike.
 With both engines disabled and therefore incapable of generating thrust, the plane had […]Read more "The Miracle on the Hudson Revisited"

 Astrology is demonstrably rubbish.
 It is based on the superstitious belief that the heavens rule our destiny and thus offers people the false consolation that their destinies can be manipulated or altered for personal desire.
 Many people, up to the present day, still cling to such absurdity that astrology works and newspapers unfortunately do continue to […]Read more "Why Astrology Is Rubbish"

 As transient lifeforms, we are normally not fully equipped to apprehend the unimaginable stretches of space around us.
 This is largely due to the limits of perception imposed by our own brains.
 What our senses define and register is nothing but a mere figment of the entire vastness of the universe around us.
 As time went on […]Read more "How Big Is the Universe?"

 Just yesterday, the European Southern Observatory announced the discovery of an exoplanet orbiting our closest star, Proxima Centauri.
 Proxima Centauri is located 4.22 light-years away from us and is classed as a red dwarf.
-So, despite its relative proximity, Proxima Centauri glows very dimly and is quite undersized, at half the size of Jupiter.
-Located […]Read more "Exoplanet Discovery!"
+So, despite its relative proximity, Proxima Centauri glows very dimly and is quite undersized, at 1.5 times the size of Jupiter. […]Read more "Exoplanet Discovery!"